jbenno/nyuad_comm_tech/README.md

 In an analysis paper, students will apply a lens of critical thinking to historical accounts related to their own individual cultures and backgrounds.
 A final project will challenge students to speculate and produce a vision of their own transformative innovation in this area.

 **The lectures will be recorded and made available to students asynchronously.
 Student presentations and student lead lectures can also be submitted as recordings.
 For discussions and questions, we will use Zoom as well as the forum function in Classes so that everybody can participate independently from their connectivity and time zone.**
+You find the links to the recorded lectures on the lecture's pages and following the links on this overview page: [videos.md](/files/videos.md)

 [Additional information on assignments, grading, administrative matters](/files/Additional-information.md)
 [Bibliography of all literature used](/files/Bibliography.md)